infamousperi/perinpagumarmunnanathan.github.io/content/about.md

 {{< timeline >}}

 {{< timelineItem icon="threads" header="Introduction">}}
-I'm a 23-year-old Data Science student at the University of Applied Sciences and Arts Northwestern Switzerland.
+I'm a 23-year-old Data Science student at the University of Applied Sciences and Arts Northwestern Switzerland (FHNW).
 I'm deeply passionate about data's transformative potential in today's world.
-With a strong educational foundation, I hold a Certificate of Competency in Computer Science EFZ, specializing in application development, and a Commercial Vocational Baccalaureate.
+With a strong educational foundation, I hold a Federal Diploma of Vocational Education and Training in Application Development (EFZ) and a Vocational Baccalaureate in Economics and Services (BM).
 <br>
 <br>
 My background in computer science has given me a solid grasp of the technical aspects of programming, problem-solving, and developing efficient applications.